10 Reasons Why Your Spa Water is Cloudy

 5. Spa Filter Problems

 This is a common cause of cloudy spa water.
 A spa filter cartridge may be positioned incorrectly, allowing for water to bypass the filter cartridge.
 Make sure the cartridge is fully seated on both ends to force the water to go through the pleated spa filter material.

 Spa filter cartridges can also become gummed up with oils or minerals, drastically reducing their filtration ability.
 These substances can be very difficult to remove with a garden hose alone.
-Spraying a cartridge in spa filter cleaner before cleaning will break down greasy or crystallized deposits, and restore full flow to your filter.
+Spraying or soaking a cartridge with spa filter cleaner before cleaning will break down greasy or crystallized deposits and restore full flow to your filter.